Our Updated COVID-19 Response

 Meal Preparation & Outdoor Dining

 Our guides will be trained to follow the recommended State and Federal guidelines for foodservice operations.
-Our snacks are all pre-packaged and individually wrapped.
-Our lunches are made to order by our local sandwich provider, The Lunch Box, and are individually wrapped.
+Our snacks are all individually wrapped.
+Our lunches are made to order by our local sandwich provider and are individually wrapped.
 Our guides will be wearing masks while preparing, handling and serving food.

 Additional Cleaning & Sanitation